AdMoR/admor.github.io/_posts/2022-04-24-Regularization and tricks for shape generation.markdown

 ![Mondrian pic](https://arttocanvas.com/wp-content/uploads/2019/04/Mondrian_52544587.jpg){: width="550" }

-One omitted detail in the previous section is the need to find a `lambda` to balance the content loss with the style regularization.
+We omitted a detail in the previous section, we need to find a `lambda` to balance the content loss with the style regularization.
 Experimentation showed that a value of 50 seemed to balance both terms.
 But this parameter seems to have a lot of effect in some cases and very little on other.

 In the following pictures, we show :